intercom/intercom-ios/README.md

 To use the sample app:

-1. Go to the `Sample` directory and run `pod install`.
+- Go to the `Sample` directory and run `pod install`.
+- Open `Sample.xcworkspace` in Xcode.
-2. Set your iOS API key and App ID at the top of `ITCAppDelegate.m`, here:
+- Set your iOS API key and App ID at the top of `ITCAppDelegate.m`, here:
 ```
 #define INTERCOM_APP_ID  @"YOUR_APP_ID"
 #define INTERCOM_API_KEY @"YOUR_API_KEY"
 ```
-3. Build and run.
+- Build and run.

 ##How should I use Intercom for iOS in my app?
 Broadly speaking, there are three types of apps that Intercom for iOS will work in.